Chris & Samantha Stays

 The USS Constitution and the USS Cassin Young across the water in Charlestown - both visible from our roof deck and bedroom windows.

-The destroyer to her right is the USS Cassin Young.
-From the National Park Service: 'Built for speed and capability, USS Cassin Young engaged in seven Pacific battles in World War II, survived two Kamikaze hits, and served another full decade beyond her expected lifetime.
+The destroyer to the right of the USS Constitution, both in the photo above and as visible from our building, is the USS Cassin Young.
+The National Park Service writes, "Built for speed and capability, USS Cassin Young engaged in seven Pacific battles in World War II, survived two Kamikaze hits, and served another full decade beyond her expected lifetime.
 Built in 1943 in San Pedro, California, she is one of 175 Fletcher-class destroyers built during World War II.
-Here in Charlestown this navy yard built dozens of similar ships during the war.
+Here in Charlestown, this navy yard built dozens of similar ships during the war.
 In the 1950s, Cassin Young and many other destroyers received regular repairs and modernization in Charlestown.
-Maintained by the National Park Service and an army of dedicated park volunteers, Cassin Young remains to this day as a testament to the crews who sailed her and the men and women who built and maintained her.'
+Maintained by the National Park Service and an army of dedicated park volunteers, Cassin Young remains to this day as a testament to the crews who sailed her, and the men and women who built and maintained her."

 Foster Street, then and now